Latest update from Beirut explosions (clips and images)

 Prime Minister Hassan Diab vowed Tuesday that those responsible for two massive blasts in Beirut's port, which killed at least 70 people and injured thousands, would be held to account.
 "What happened today will not pass without accountability.
 Those responsible for this catastrophe will pay the price," Diab said in a televised address.
 Diab also appealed for international assistance to help Lebanon, which is already mired in its worst economic crisis in decades.

-Multiple videos from the area showed a plume of smoke rising near the coastline and then a large blast and shock wave.
+Multiple videos from the area showed a plume of smoke rising near the coastline, followed by a large blast and a shock wave.
 Buildings throughout the area were damaged in the blast, including media offices and Lebanon’s electrical company.

-An Israeli government who requested anonymity denied that Israel had nothing to do with the incident."
+An Israeli government official who requested anonymity denied that Israel had anything to do with the incident."

 Arthur Blok